 Rhode Island Eviction Laws & Requirements

-- Grace Period for Rental Payment: There is a 15-day grace period for late rental payment in Rhode Island.
-The landlord may serve the tenant with a 5-day notice of eviction after the 15 days grace has passed.
-(Chapter 34-18-56 (a))
+- Grace Period for Rental Payment: 15 days.
+There is a 15-day grace period for late rental payments in Rhode Island.
+The landlord may serve the tenant with a 5-day notice to pay rent or quit after the 15 days grace has passed.
+(R.I.
+General Laws § 34-18-35)

-- Late or Non-Payment of Rent Notice: The Demand Notice for Payment of Rent needs to state that the tenant’s overdue rent is now more than 15 days past due.
+- Late or Non-Payment of Rent Notice: 5 days after rent is late for more than 15 days.
+The 5-Day Demand Notice for Payment of Rent needs to state that the tenant’s overdue rent is now more than 15 days past due.
 The tenant still has five days to pay the rent in full plus any fees that may be included in the written lease.
-(Chapter 34-18-35)
+(R.I.
+General Laws § 34-18-35)

 What Is the Eviction Process in Rhode Island?

 In Rhode Island, the eviction process is strict.
-Landlords must follow the procedures laid out in the eviction statute to ensure they don’t break the law when evicting their tenant.
+Landlords must follow the procedures laid out in the eviction laws to ensure they don’t break the law when evicting their tenants.

-In the case of non-payment of rent, 15 days grace must pass before the landlord can send a notice.
-In issues of non-compliance with the lease or serious issues of legality, no grace period must be extended.
-However, notice must be properly written and followed before moving to a formal court eviction process.
+In the case of non-payment of rent, a 15 days grace period must pass before the landlord can send a notice.
+In cases where tenants do not comply with lease terms, no grace period is necessary.

-The tenant must file an answer to the complaint.
-If the tenant fails to provide a written answer, the default judgment will often be in favor of the landlord.
+The tenant must file an answer to the summons and complaint.
+If the tenant fails to provide a written answer, the court will likely enter a default judgment in favor of the landlord.